xchen004/JECCA/README.md

 # Joint Embedding Canonical Correlation Analysis
 JECCA is a method to extract shared information across multiple data sets.
 The main function is JECCA.R, which can be used by source('JECCA.R').
 JECCA_pathway is a function to perform pathway analysis.
 The script folder includes all codes of the applications of JECCA to three case studies (Breast Cancer, IBD, and RA).
-The data folder includes all data sets for the three case studies.
+The result folder includes all data sets and analysis output for the four case studies.
 ## Description
 ### ```JECCA```
 JECCA(da,metadata,ncomp=NULL)